Manishearth/manishearth.github.io/source/_posts/2018-01-16-whats-tokio-and-async-io-all-about.markdown

 for execution.
 However, you can offload CPU-critical tasks onto other OS threads and use channels to coordinate so this isn't that big a deal.

-While at a conceptual level this is beginning to shape up to be similar to what we had for Go, code- wise this doesn't look so pretty.
+While at a conceptual level this is beginning to shape up to be similar to what we had for Go, code-wise this doesn't look so pretty.
 For the following Go code:

 ```go
 // error handling ignored for simplicity